 - Checking in with clients after you’ve delivered a service

 EXERCISE: What’s a two-way conversation you’d like to have with your customers?
 What type of information do you want to collect, and how will it help with future marketing?
 Using the examples above as inspiration, try sketching out a simple conversation.
 Make it as simple as possible, and think about where in the customer journey it fits.

 4. Cart abandonment and win backs

+So how does SMS win your customer back?
 Timing.
-SMS has an open rate of 98%.
-The faster you remind your customer about what they’ve abandoned, the more likely they are to purchase.
-It’s still fresh in their minds!
-Some marketers suggest reminding them a day or 2 later, but you should probably remind less than an hour after they’ve left your store.
+SMS has an open rate of 98% – if you send a timely reminder about their abandoned purchase, they’ll be more likely to buy.
+Some marketers suggest reminding them a day or 2 later – we recommend sending an SMS reminder less than an hour after they’ve left your store.

 Final thoughts and further reading